 Player 2 has been betting out the entire way, with player 1 calling.

-What to do: The smart play is to fold and not chase card’s 6 and 7, player 2’s hand showing is better than what you have and you’re most likely behind.
+What to do: The smart play is to fold and not chase card’s 6 and 7.
+Player 2’s hand showing is better than what you have and you’re more than likely to be behind.

 Hand 1 (players hand): 10, 8, 3, 6, 4